Optimizing ArgoCD performance in HA configurations

 repository i/o timeout

-Additionally, we believe that the influence of the network environment was also a factor, so we took steps to increase the number of retries.
+Furthermore, we believe that the influence of the network environment is also a factor, so we have taken measures to increase the number of retries.

 Sharding experiments and application of optimal solutions